kdeldycke/awesome-iam/README.md

 All things related to access control policies, from classic [Access Control Lists](https://en.wikipedia.org/wiki/Access-control_list) to [Role Based Access Control](https://en.wikipedia.org/wiki/Role-based_access_control).

-- [Role Based Access Control](https://csrc.nist.gov/projects/role-based-access-control) - NIST project to explaine RBAC concepts, costs and benefits, the economic impact of RBAC, design and implementation issues, the RBAC standard, and advanced research topics.
+- [Role Based Access Control](https://csrc.nist.gov/projects/role-based-access-control) - NIST project to explain RBAC concepts, costs and benefits, the economic impact of RBAC, design and implementation issues, the RBAC standard, and advanced research topics.
 - [Semantic-based Automated Reasoning for AWS Access Policies using SMT](https://d1.awsstatic.com/Security/pdfs/Semantic_Based_Automated_Reasoning_for_AWS_Access_Policies_Using_SMT.pdf) - Zelkova is AWS's system performing symbolic analysis of IAM policies to solve the reachability of resources according user's rights and access constraints.
 Also see the higher-level [introduction given at re:inforce 2019](https://youtu.be/x6wsTFnU3eY?t=2111).
 - [Zanzibar: Google's Consistent, Global Authorization System](https://ai.google/research/pubs/pub48190) - scales to trillions of access control lists and millions of authorization requests per second to support services used by